"Abs are made in the kitchen, not the gym" - Socrates

-One of my favorite parts of TrueCoach is the workout builder.
+One of our favorite parts of TrueCoach is the workout builder.
 You could write anything in the exercise field, shoot a quick video, and have your clients doing the macarena with shake weights in either hand.
 So, what's to stop you from using the workout builder to collect nutrition info?

 Idea #1 - Write a Meal Plan

 Start adding short recipe videos to your exercise library for a quick reference and thoughtful touch.
 If you build specific meal plans for your clients, this would be a great way to track their compliance with what you've assigned them.
 If you have meal plans stored as PDFs or word documents, you can always upload those to 'files' under the nutrition tracker as well 👍

 If this works well with your clients, make a series of meal plans in a Program!
 This way, you have a collection of meals and recipes that you can easily assign out to other clients as needed.